nicodoggie/bastion-falls/site/content/world-novelty/the-giant-of-inespell.md

 In the great past, before the Greater Tribe knew of grain and ale.
 Before the cow and the horse grazed the meadows of Rannek,
-our people herded goats and marched with the seasons.
+Our people herded goats and marched with the seasons.

 Upon the Northern Lights, they came
 Riding the Northern Winds, they came.